-For most of my career, I have used museum specimens to study the systematics and biogeography of Neotropical mammals.
-Collaborating with scientists and students in Ecuador, Peru, Bolivia, Brazil, and Chile, I have worked throughout the Andes, Amazonia, and Atlantic, Valdivian, and Magellanic Forests.
-While documenting some of the
+I use museum specimens to study the systematics and biogeography of Neotropical mammals.
+Collaborating with scientists and students in Ecuador, Peru, Bolivia, Brazil, and Chile, I have worked throughout the Andes, Amazônia, and in Atlantic, Valdivian, and Magellanic Forests.
+As we document some of the

-world's richest and most highly endemic faunas, we regularly discover and describe
+world's richest, most highly endemic faunas, we regularly discover and describe

-new taxa of marsupials, rodents, and bats and apply them in regional and continental reconstructions of phylogeny and biogeography.
-The program offers abundant training opportunities for American and
+new species of bats, rodents and marsupials, using them in regional and continental reconstructions of phylogeny and biogeography.
+This program has abundant training opportunities for American and

 Latin American students, both in the lab and in the field.
-Beginning in 2011, I started a parallel project on the The Bats of Kenya with colleagues Paul Webala and Carl Dick.
-This project is designed to document the distribution and status of more than 100 species of bats that occur in Kenya and to shed light on their ecological roles and current status.
+Since 2011, I am also working on a parallel project, The Bats of Kenya, with colleagues Paul Webala and Carl Dick.
+This project is designed to document the distribution and status of more than 110 species of bats known from Kenya and to shed light on their current status and ecological roles.

-Collecting parasites in the course of these systematic studies led to my interest in host-parasite coevolution.
-Ectoparasites recovered from mammals and birds are used to reconstruct the radiation of parasite groups and to assess their distributions across hosts and geography.
-These studies identify factors that govern the distribution, abundance, and host specificity of parasites.
-Together with Carl Dick (until 2009 a post-doc here at the Museum, now at Western Kentucky University) and Katharina Dittmar (SUNY Buffalo), we have developed a broad range of studies on the ecology, coevolution, and phylogeny of these interesting flies.
-Interest in the unstudied ectoparasite communities of African bats helped fuel our collaborations with Kenyan Paul Webala to survey the diverse bat communities of Kenya.
+Collecting parasites in the course of this work led to my interest in Host-parasite coevolution.
+Ectoparasites recovered from mammals (mainly bats) are used to reconstruct the radiation of parasite groups and to assess their distributions across hosts and geography.
+These studies identify factors governing the distribution, abundance, and host specificity of parasites.
+Together with Carl Dick (Western Kentucky U.) and Katharina Dittmar (SUNY Buffalo), we are pursuing a broad range of studies on the ecology, coevolution, and phylogeny of these interesting flies.

-A research program that I am now concluding focused on the Tsavo lions, infamous as man-eaters a century ago but more remarkable because many of them lack manes.
-In a series of papers, I have explored the morphology, genetics, behavior, and ecology of lions in SE Kenya with Samuel Kasiki (Kenya Wildlife Service) and Alex Mwazo (Kenyatta University), Roland Kays (NY State Museum), Jean Dubach (Loyola University), Justin Yeakel (UC Santa Cruz), and others.
-Our aim has been to understand this distinctive and environmentally-plastic trait (manelessness) at genetic, hormonal, histological, anatomical, and behavioral levels.
-Concurrently, we gathered information to mitigate the impacts of lion depredations on livestock to ensure their continued survival and the preservation of their habitats.
-Until 2009, this project had the help of volunteers from the Earthwatch Institute.
+A research program that I am now concluding has focused on the Tsavo lions, infamous as man-eaters a century ago but more remarkable because many of them lack manes.
+In a series of papers, I have explored the morphology, genetics, behavior, and ecology of lions in SE Kenya with Samuel Kasiki (Kenya Wildlife Service) and Alex Mwazo (Tsavo East), Jean Dubach (Loyola University), and others.
+Our principal aim has been to understand the ecology of this distinctive woodland lion population and gather information to mitigate the impacts of its depredations on livestock.
+From 2002-2009, this project had the help of >500 volunteers from 40 countries through the Earthwatch Institute.